 A visit to Larry’s isn’t complete without an order of Frito pie – make it a “moose” with the works.
 The authentic Texas-style barbecue is finger-licking good, and everything on the menu is delivered by some of the friendliest service in town.
 The prices are reasonable, too.

 Have you always wished for your very own Cheers?
 A place where everybody knows your name?
 Forget the beer and peanuts, Crush Wine Bar & Deli has that beat by a mile.
+Not sure how to choose from the extensive wine list?
+No worries; they’ll school you on the choices and you can try a smaller pour just to be sure.
+Give the excellent tapas, sandwiches, entrées and desserts a try as well.
 The Saturday morning brunch is hard to beat, too.

 Dale’s Grand Burger

 Looking for a quick stop to grab a tasty lunch?
 Then try locally owned and operated Dale’s Grand Burger.
 You can’t miss with the famous Grand Burger and homemade onion rings.

 If you’re in the mood for traditional Mexican dishes, give Dona Juanita’s a try.
 The guacamole is fresh and the ceviche is some of the best in Amarillo.

 For a quick and tasty meal, stop at Doug’s and try the chopped beef sandwich.
 The menu is reasonably priced and the barbecue sauce is fantastic.